petaverse-cloud/pv-docs-site/docs/petority/general-setting/refresh-rates.md

 3. Select Your Preferred Rate:

-	Choose from the available Tracking interval options (**10** seconds, **30** seconds, or **60** seconds) based on your needs and preferences.
+	Choose from the available Tracking Interval options (**10** seconds, **30** seconds, or **60** seconds) based on your needs and preferences.

 4. Save Changes:

-	After selecting your desired Tracking interval, save the changes to apply the new settings.
+	After selecting your desired Tracking Interval, save the changes to apply the new settings.

-Petority's customizable Tracking interval feature empowers users to fine-tune their tracking experience.
+Petority's customizable Tracking Interval feature empowers users to fine-tune their tracking experience.
 Whether you need real-time updates or prioritize device battery life, there's a refresh rate option to suit your requirements.
 By configuring these settings, you can ensure that you are getting the most out of Petority while keeping your pet safe and healthy.